 I love a good twist on a classic, and these Pecan Pie Cream Puffs are one of the best!
 Fantastic for Christmas and Thanksgiving, and also a wonderful warm weather treat, you'll find any excuse to make them!

-These Pecan Pie Cream Puffs are classic cream puffs with crisp brown sugar craquelin on top.
-They're filled with honey pecan pie filling and bourbon whipped cream! *drools*
+These Pecan Pie Cream Puffs are classic cream puffs with crisp brown sugar craquelin on top, filled with honey pecan pie filling and bourbon whipped cream!
+These little gems are irresistible!

 If you enjoy this recipe, check out the posts for my Peach Cobbler Pound Cake with Vanilla Bourbon Glaze, No Bake Turtle Pie, and Caramel Apple Cream Puffs!

 Making Brown Sugar Craquelin

 First thing's first: you need to make the craquelin.
 I had never made this before this recipe, and now I don't know that I can ever go without!
 The craquelin is a butter/sugar/flour mixture that gets rolled thin, chilled, cut into rounds, and placed on top of your choux pastry before baking.
 The resulting cream puffs have a sweet, crispness to their tops, and they look magnificent, too. <3

 The craquelin gets rolled out between two layers of parchment paper.
 I used nonstick parchment, for obvious reasons.
 I use the same pre-cut parchment sheets to line my baking pans.
 If you’d like to get some for yourself, you can find them here.